Discrete connections on principal bundles: the Discrete Atiyah Sequence: Introduction

 A discrete analogue of~\eqref{eq:atiyah_sequence-def-intro} is sketched in~\cite{ar:leok_marsden_weinstein-a_discrete_theory_of_connections_on_principal_bundles}, although the precise algebraic or categorical context is not made explicit, which is a nontrivial point because the categories possibly involved are not abelian, so that the basic notions, like exactness, require some careful interpretation.
 The main objective of this work is to provide a precise definition of a \jdef{discrete Atiyah sequence} and prove that results analogous to the ones described in the previous paragraph for the continuous setting are valid in the discrete setting.
-More precisely, for any principal $\SG$-bundle $\pi:Q\rightarrow Q/\SG$, if we denote the $\SG$ action on $Q$ by $l^Q$, we consider the sequence
+For any principal $\SG$-bundle $\PBmap:\PBtotal\rightarrow \PBbase$ we consider the sequence

 for